-To qualify for a Medicare SNP, you must apply and prove that you meet the SNP’s eligibility criteria.
+To qualify for a Medicare Special Needs Plan (SNP), you must apply and prove that you meet the SNP’s eligibility criteria.
 The SNP will require periodic proof that you continue to meet these criteria.
+If you meet the SNP’s eligibility requirements, you can join the plan during regular Medicare Advantageenrollment periods.
 To enroll in a SNP, call Medicare (1-800-633-4227) or the plan directly.

 Chronic Condition SNP (C-SNP) eligibility requirements: